ssunkissed/ssunkissed/README.md

-જ⁀➴ ♡ I do lots of weird jokes sometimes haha, if they make you uncomfortable tell me and i'll stop !!
+જ˚₊·—̳͟͞͞♡ I do lots of weird jokes sometimes haha, if they make you uncomfortable tell me and i'll stop !!